pratyush05/data-sci-project/README.md

 # data-sci-project
-Some basic projects using machine learning.
+Some basic codes using machine learning.